 For PGCE Students and Foreign language assistants

-Are you a PGCE (Postgraduate Certificate in Education) student in Modern Foreign Languages or a FLA (Foreign Language Assistant) new to UK?
-You may be interested in our European pack for complementary training.
-This project led in collaboration with different European Cultural Institutes and PGCE teaching centres seeks to promote a European approach in MFL teaching.
+Are you a PGCE (Postgraduate Certificate in Education) student in Modern Foreign Languages or a French MLA (Modern Language Assistant) new to the UK?
+You may be interested in our EU complimentary teacher training days.
+This project led in collaboration with different European Cultural Institutes, the British Council and PGCE teaching centres seeks to promote a European approach to MFL teaching in the UK.

 For Teaching Aspirants

 The BELC (Bureau d’enseignement de la langue et de la civilisation française à l’étranger) offers two training sessions (Winter and Summer Academy) for French or foreign people willing to develop skills in French teaching (FLE, Français Langue Etrangère).
-These intensive FLE training courses are provided by the CIEP (Centre international d’études pédagogiques).
+These intensive FLE training courses provided by France Education International.